wendahere/JAWS/README.md

 **&nbsp;**
 After that, our teacher gave us a mindmap for us that shows us the steps to download firmware and test our ESP32 with a simple code to make usre our boards are fully working
 ![Picture of Flowchart](https://imgur.com/rRrUc35.png)
-Our group downloaded the firmware and also set up the wifi server on the ESP32 by ourselves on each of [our personal blogs](https://github.com/wendahere/JAWS) and hav
+Our group downloaded the firmware and also set up the wifi server on the ESP32 by ourselves on each of [our personal blogs](https://github.com/wendahere/JAWS) and we also did the lighting up of the LED
 _placeholder text_

 ## Week 5 (11/11/19 - 17/11/19):